jengalas/pz-adventures-jekyll/_posts/2014/2014-09-11-acadia-adventures-2014-day-9.md

 {% include tracklog.html %}

 Ask R what we did for supper - maybe Fiddlers Green and maybe our drive through the park?
 Have R check credit card statements.
 I don't have anything from this date.
-If it was Fiddlers we had the lobster enchilada, "little pig" (sampling of our roast pork, chile romesco and chipotle citrus bbq. sauces)
+If it was Fiddlers we had the lobster enchilada, "little pig" (sampling of our roast pork, chile romesco and chipotle citrus bbq. sauces), panzerotti/boar, Heidi cake, blueberry pie, double espresso.
+Beers were Wanderlust Foundation and Green Warden.